Investing AIR Resources to Improve Lives

 Testing an Agriculture Intervention’s Effect on Maternal and Infant Health

 According to UNICEF, approximately 161 million children experience stunted growth because of inequitable access to food and balanced diets.
 Efforts to address this disparity have led to favoring production of a small set of crops (such as rice, corn, and wheat) at the expense of diverse, nutrient-dense, indigenous plants.
 AIR is testing the impact of a new intervention designed to reintroduce orange-fleshed sweet potatoes—a “neglected” crop—to help reduce child malnutrition and vitamin A deficiency.
+Findings are being reviewed and will be released soon.

 Each year more than 400,000 children are removed from their homes and enter foster care, placing them at high risk for poor developmental outcomes.
 To address this issue, ZERO TO THREE created the Safe Babies Court TeamTM (SBCT) approach, which aims to reduce the time until a child in the welfare system reaches a safe, permanent home.
 AIR is conducting a natural experiment that tests the impact of the SBCT approach on the time children spend in foster care, the rates of recurrences of abuse or neglect, and family and child well-being.